VortexAcherontic/MicroOS/README.md

 8) `exit`
 9) `reboot`

-## Gnome Wayland and nVidia
+## Wayland and nVidia
-If you also want to use Wayland with nVidia on MicroOS (and gnome in general) you'll need to tweak the following:
+If you also want to use Wayland with nVidia on MicroOS (and other Linux distributions not having this by default) you'll need to tweak the following:

 1) Open a terminal
 2) `sudo transactional-update -c shell`